photector/Podspecs/README.md

-# podspecs
+# Podspecs

-Photector CocoaPod specs
+A repository for Photector CocoaPod specs